Jemez Springs, New Mexico August 2007

 The Shona people liked him immensely and, when it came time for Grandbois and his cohort to leave, the Shona gave them a celebration party.

 “There were people from many different tribes there,” Rollie told us.
 But there was a small group who left an especially deep impression on him: “There were four of them, little people, San People

 .”
 These are the Bushmen Laurens Van Der Post has written about so eloquently and with so much love and sadness at their plight.

 “When the San people looked at me, they could see right through me.

 ” There is more in this world than one can really grasp.
 “The four of them performed a ritual for us,” he said, and began to imitate some of their movements.
 “I didn’t understand their language,” he told us, “but the energy of what was happening made the hair on my neck stand up.”

 Later Grandbois asked a Shona friend what the San people's ritual had meant.
 “It was a prayer,” the friend had told him.
 “They said a prayer for your trip home.
 It’s the first time they’ve done a ceremony among us.”

 As my wife and I prepared to leave, Rollie walked with us over to his house.
 More than feeling deeply chastened, I felt grateful for the impulse to put my judgments to a test.
 The supreme moment came when we listened to Grandbois' first-hand account of the intimate ceremony performed by the San people.
 To put it simply, I could no more have imagined such a thing lay ahead of me as thinking I'd see the dark side of the moon.

 We exchanged a few more words as we prepared to leave and, as we shook hands, Grandbois took off his sunglasses.
 The face I saw was as beautiful as any I’d ever seen.
-Driving down the little dirt road back to the highway, I knew I'd stumbled into the miraculous.
+Driving down the little dirt road back to the highway, I was humbled.
+And I knew I'd stumbled into the miraculous.